The Children of William Ponting and Fanny Jones.

 Louis and Jane's son Louis Weiman died on 9 September 2000.
 His last address was 33322 Fort Lauderdale, Broward, Florida, USA.
 His brother Kenneth B Weiman married Esther G Kann in Traverse, Minnesota on 26 November 1971 at the age of 55.
 He died on 31 December 1989 and was buried in Rosehill Memorial Park.
 His last place of residence is given as 58701 Minot, Ward, North Dakota, USA.

 In 1910, Frederick Nott and Jane Ponting's son Alfred Ponting Nott aged 31 was living and working as a general farmer in Carbondale, North Dakota.
-By then he had married Rachel Elizabeth Lukens, who had been born in Long Island.
+He had married Rachel Elizabeth Lukens, who had been born in Long Island on 12 September 1906 in Clarksville, Butler, Iowa.
 Alfred and Rachel had four children:

 - Duella A Nott.
 Born 1908 in North Dakota